 Glenapp doesn’t have a spa on site – instead, the Castle will drive you to the nearby Pebbles Spa.
 Pebbles is located right on the water looking out to Ailsa Craig so the views are stunning – particularly at Sunset.

 Pebbles has a 15m pool with a jacuzzi and lounge chairs – all with that amazing view.
-There is a gym and both steam and sauna rooms.
+There are a gym and both steam and sauna rooms.

 Spa Deals and Packages: